dangarfield/event-scheduler/README.md

 - DONE - Tweak styling and colouring
 - DONE - Add instructions and a little more detail
 - DONE - Add loading icon
+- DONE - Lots of changes from feedback